 Which Men’s College Basketball Teams Gained the Most Followers This Week?

 RotoWire.com used follower counts from Instagram and X to create a social media hype power ranking system for college basketball teams' official accounts.
 We ranked teams based on percentage growth week-over-week on the platforms, following their previous game.
-Check out reliable reviews of sports betting apps at RotoWire.com as well.
+Also check out reliable reviews of sports betting apps at RotoWire.com any time.

 College Basketball Social Media Power Rankings